aloukikjoshi/blogi/README.md

-# 🌟 Blogi
+# 🌟 commonminds

-Blogi is a modern blogging platform built to help writers share their stories with the world. ✍️
+commonminds is a modern blogging platform built to help writers share their stories with the world. ✍️
 [Live Demo 🌐](https://blogi-aloukikjoshis-projects.vercel.app/)

 ---